Skip to main content

 to Patient Advocacy

-We are committed to listening to and learning from individuals and families living with rare muscle diseases.
+We are committed to listening to and learning from individuals and families living with serious neuromuscular diseases.
 They provide insights and information about disease burden and meaningful benefit that we know is critical to developing truly transformative therapies.
 Our engagement includes holding patient and family advisory boards, hosting fireside chats and panel discussions with affected individuals, participating in educational webinars with the community, and engaging with advocacy organizations on disease awareness days.
 To hear stories from the community, please visit here.

 In addition, Dyne has partnered with the University of Notre Dame to support the university’s minor in science and patient advocacy, a unique program to prepare the next generation of leaders for careers focused on improving patient care.
-Since 2021, Dyne has collaborated with Notre Dame to convene a Rare Patient Advocacy Summit at the university, and during the summers of 2022 and 2023 hosted two students as interns.
+Since 2021, Dyne has collaborated with Notre Dame to convene a Rare Patient Advocacy Summit at the university, and during the summers of 2022, 2023, and 2024 hosted two students as interns.
 To learn more about this partnership, watch this video here.

 Protecting the environment